MikaKorpela/nodejs-database-postgresql/README.md

 Implements a simple REST API that uses PostgreSQL as a data storage.

-Routers are implemeted using promises; instead of async/await.
+Routers are implemented using promises; instead of async/await.

 Unit testing is implemented with Vitest.